 Gag grouper spawn offshore and settle near shore.
 Juveniles arrive at their coastal nursery habitats via a near-bottom route (transported within the bottom Ekman layer).
 This transport is strongly influenced by the Loop Current, a large scale ocean current that flows clockwise through the Gulf of Mexico.
 Since the Loop Current varies from year to year, the recruitment of gag larvae is not always consistent.

 Working alongside Dr. Weisberg, research associate Dr. Yonggang Liu utilized an extensive set of observations to demonstrate the importance of circulation and its implications for fisheries as well as for red tide occurrences.
-Interannual variations in Harmful Algal Blooms (fisheries ), like successful gag recruitments, result from variations in the Loop Current.
+Interannual variations in Harmful Algal Blooms (HAB), like successful gag recruitments, result from variations in the Loop Current.
 Protracted Loop Current interactions near the Dry Tortugas set the entire west Florida continental shelf in a state of upwelling, which brings deeper ocean nutrients onto the shelf.
 With nutrient replete conditions, other faster growing phytoplankton such as diatoms can outcompete the red tide organism Karenia brevis, thus preventing a red tide.